IceCreamYou/Tweet/README.txt

 This module provides links to post or "tweet" pages to websites like Twitter.
 Clicking the links will open a new window or tab for the relevant site.
-The tweet will be in focus and will contain customizable text which can include the relevant URL, title, and (if the tweet link appears on a node) taxonomy terms.
+The tweet will be in focus and will contain customizable text which can include the relevant URL, title, and (if the tweet link appears on a node) taxonomy terms and the teaser.
 The Shorten URLs module is used to shorten the URLs if it is installed.

 URLs and titles will be for either the node which is being displayed as a teaser or for the current page.
 Multiple links can appear on the same page, as